Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Alanine_scanning/README.md

 ## Considerations
 In this case, a single trajectory (ST) approximation is followed, which means the receptor and ligand (in this case, the ligand is DNA) amber format topologies and trajectories will be obtained from that of the complex.
-To do so, a MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 12`) are needed.
+To do so, an MD Structure+mass(db) file (`com.tpr`), an index file (`index.ndx`), a trajectory file (`com_traj.xtc`), and both the receptor and ligand group numbers in the index file (`1 12`) are needed.
 The `mmpbsa.in` input file will contain all the parameters needed for the MM/PB(GB)SA calculation.
-In this case, 10 frames are going to be used when performing the the MM/PB(GB)SA calculation with the igb8 (GB-Neck2) model and a salt concentration = 0.15M.
+In this case, 10 frames are going to be used when performing the MM/PB(GB)SA calculation with the igb8 (GB-Neck2) model and a salt concentration = 0.15M.
 Of note, mbondi3 radii (`PBRadii=4`) will be used as recommended for GB-Neck2 solvation model.
 Also, The dielectric constant (`intdiel`) will be modified depending on the nature of the residue to be mutated as `cas_intdiel=1`.
 In this case, the residue `B/13` is an Arginine which means `intdiel = 5` will be used.